The Gauss-Markov Adjunction Provides Categorical Semantics of Residuals in Supervised Learning: Mathematical and Technical Contexts

-The multiple regression model can formally be extended by adding an arbitrary fixed vector $b \in \mathbb{R}^n$, resulting in the expression $y = Xa + b + r$.
+The multiple regression model can formally be extended by adding an arbitrary parameter vector $b \in \mathbb{R}^n$, resulting in the expression $y = Xa + b + r$.
 Note that this $b$ is neither an intercept term, which appears as the first component of the parameter vector $a$, nor a residual term $r$.
-Instead, $b$ represents an explicit fixed bias, for example adjustments for individual differences in sensors during actual data measurements, and we refer to it as a calibration term.
+Rather, the parameter $b$ represents an explicit calibration term.
+Mathematically, $b$ acts as a translation in the affine mapping $\mathcal{F}(a) = Xa +b$.
 Since this merely shifts the origin of $y$, and the expression reduces to $z = Xa + r$ by defining $z = y - b$, it may seem that treating $b$ explicitly is unnecessary.

-However, in the categorical formulation of regression developed in the following sections, the inclusion or omission of the calibration term $b$ has a clear impact on the structure of the corresponding diagrams.
-This $b$ appears in the categorical concepts of unit and counit, and in particular, it serves to make the unit explicit.
-As a result, it helps clarify computations related to functors and facilitates the tracking of adjunction proofs, ensuring categorical consistency.
-Furthermore, it helps distinguish functorial operations on objects, morphisms, and functores, revealing a hierarchical semantics that is hidden in ordinary linear-algebraic regression.
-If one disregards $b$ from the outset, the unit becomes invisible, making it difficult to identify its presence at an early stage.
-Furthermore, it helps distinguish functorial operations on objects, morphisms, and functors, thereby revealing a hierarchical semantics that remains implicit in conventional linear-algebraic regression.
-If $b$ is disregarded from the outset, the unit becomes invisible, making it difficult to identify and trace within the structure of the adjunction.
-Since $b$ is an arbitrary fixed vector, it can be eliminated after describing our categorical framework by setting $b = 0$.
-In this way, the well-known structure of multiple regression analysis can be recovered within the categorical diagram.
+However, in the categorical formulation of regression developed in the following sections, the inclusion or omission of the calibration term $b$ has a distinct impact on the structure of the corresponding diagrams.
+This $b$ appears in the categorical notion of a natural transformation and, in particular, serves to make the unit and counit explicit.
+It helps to distinguish functorial operations on objects, morphisms, and functors, thereby revealing a hierarchical semantics that remains implicit in conventional linear-algebraic regression.
+If $b$ is disregarded from the outset, the unit and counit become invisible, making them difficult to identify and trace within the structure of the adjunction.
+Consequently, retaining $b$ clarifies computations involving functors and facilitates the tracking of adjunction proofs, thereby ensuring categorical consistency.